christopherstj/pathquest-backend/ARCHITECTURE.md

 ### Processing Logic
 Activity processing is fully implemented in `getStravaActivity`:
+1. Fetches activity metadata from Strava API
+2. Checks if activity sport type is human-powered (skips excluded types)
-1. Fetches activity and stream data from Strava API
+3. Fetches activity stream data from Strava API
-2. Processes coordinates via `processCoords` which:
+4. Processes coordinates via `processCoords` which:
    - Queries database for nearby peaks
    - Filters candidates using bounding box and distance calculations
    - Calls `detectSummits` to detect actual summits using haversine distance